 National Center for Faculty Development and Diversity.
 An independent professional development, training, and mentoring community for graduate students, post-docs, and faculty members to help them improve writing and research productivity and life/work balance.
+Webinars and multi-week courses include How to Craft and Submit a Winning Book Proposal, How to Work with Academic Editors, Writing Science: How to Write Papers that Get Cited and Proposals that Get Funded, and Building a Publishing Pipeline.
 Duke is an institutional member of NCFDD.
-Find out more about the programs available to members by visiting the Office of Faculty Advancement website.
+Find out more about the programs available to members and how to join by visiting the Office for Faculty Advancement website.

-To schedule an individual consultation on your writing project, discuss creating and sustaining writing groups, or plan a workshop or writing retreat for your university, department or program, contact Dr. Ahern-Dodson at email@example.com.
+To schedule an individual consultation on your writing project, discuss creating and sustaining writing groups, or plan a workshop or writing retreat for your university, department or program, contact Jennifer Ahern-Dodson at firstname.lastname@example.org.

 - Belcher, Wendy, Writing Your Journal Article in 12 weeks: A Guide to Academic Publishing Success